KZFM

-KZFM (Hot Z95) is a Corpus Christi, Texas, United States–based radio station with a Rhythmic Top 40 musical format.
+KZFM (Hot Z95) is a Corpus Christi, Texas, United States–based radio station with a rhythmic contemporary musical format.
 It is owned by Malkan Interactive Communications, LLC, and broadcasts on a frequency of 95.5 MHz with an effective radiated power of 100,000 watts.
 KZFM was once home to radio personality Glenn Beck.
 The station's studios and offices are located on Leopard Street just west of downtown Corpus Christi, and its transmitter tower is located south of the city in unincorporated Nueces County.

 History

 The Coastal Bend got its first FM radio station on June 12, 1954, when KCCT-FM began broadcasting.
 Prior to its establishment, the nearest FM station was at San Antonio.
 Originally broadcasting from studios on Staples Street and an antenna on the KVDO-TV tower, the station broadcast classical and semi-classical music, but it was on the air less than a month, reverting to simulcasting the Spanish-language programming of its AM counterpart, KCCT (1150 AM).

 KCCT sold the FM outlet in 1957 to Master Music, Inc., which programmed a "good music" format and added a subcarrier channel to broadcast background music (Muzak) to stores and offices.
 The call letters were changed to KDMC on June 24 and again to KMFM in 1960, in the same year that the station increased its effective radiated power to 10,000 watts.